A Process for Making and Pasteurizing Cider

 I use a 5-gallon (19-L) Corny keg to carbonate and bottle the cider.
 Bottling is an optional step, but I don't have enough room in my keg refrigerator to keep this keg there all year, and I like to give bottles of cider to friends.

 When the cider is nicely bubbly, it's time for bottling.
 My process is the same as when bottling beer from a keg.
-I connect the keg output line to a bottling wand (I use the "ProFiller" from Fermtech, currently about $12), and push a drilled rubber stopper near the top of the bottling wand so that the stopper pushes against the top of the bottle.
+I connect the keg output line to a bottling wand (I use the "ProFiller" from Fermtech, currently about $14), and push a drilled rubber stopper near the top of the bottling wand so that the stopper pushes against the top of the bottle.
 Pressure in the bottle can be slowly released (allowing liquid in) by gentle venting from the stopper.
-I release all pressure from the keg and then set the pressure to 0.5 or 1 PSI, as low as possible while still forcing cider out of the keg.
+I release all pressure from the keg and then set the pressure to about 0.5 PSI, as low as possible while still forcing cider out of the keg.
 The low pressure prevents foaming, and using the stopper to vent air allows for a slow, controlled fill.
-The bottling wand is used to add cider to each sanitized bottle, and I cap the bottles with sanitized caps.
+I use the bottling wand to add cider to each sanitized bottle, and then cap the bottles with sanitized caps.
 This yields about 48 to 50 bottles of cider.

-If you don't have a keg for carbonating, then you could try not adding any potassium sulfite or potassium sorbate to the hard cider, adding the syrup to the cider along with some fresh yeast, stirring and bottling this immediately, and letting it carbonate in the bottles.
-Then, pasteurize the bottles when they've reached the appropriate level of carbonation (after maybe a few days), which should stop further fermentation.
+If you don't have a keg for carbonating, or if you don't want to use chemical treatment to stop fermentation, you could try not adding any potassium sulfite or potassium sorbate to the hard cider, adding the syrup to the cider along with some fresh yeast, stirring and bottling this immediately, and letting it carbonate in the bottles.
+Then, pasteurize the bottles when they've reached the appropriate level of carbonation (after maybe a few days, as determined by opening a bottle and tasting it), which should stop further fermentation.
 I haven't tried this because I think it's too risky to rely on only heat treatment to prevent bottle bombs.
 However, others have used this method successfully, pasteurizing by bringing the temperature of the cider in the bottle up to 165°F (74°C) for 10 minutes.
 If you do try this, please be careful that the bottles have sufficient head space and aren't over-carbonated before pasteurization.

 Pasteurizing the Cider

 You could trust the potassium metabisulfite and potassium sorbate in the cider to prevent further fermentation while it sits in bottles, but I don't like to take any chance that the bottles I give to friends might explode in their face.
-So, I use both chemical and heat treatment (pasteurization) to ensure that the bottles remain shelf stable for several years.
-So far (knock on wood), there haven't yet been any problems with my bottled cider.
+So, I use both chemical and heat treatment (pasteurization) to ensure that the bottles remain shelf stable.
+So far (knock on wood), there haven't yet been any problems with my bottled cider, even after several years of storage.
 If you're not familiar with how pasteurization works and how pasteurization units (PUs) are computed, I have an explanation here.
 The method I use for pasteurizing the bottles is based on a number of sources, listed below.

 There doesn't seem to be a standard target PU level for pasteurizing cider; some commercial operations target 10 to 25 PUs, while others cite 60 PUs.
 At the other extreme, an evaluation of hard cider found that two species of yeast were reduced to undetectable levels with just 1 PU using a z value of 6.94.
 The primary disadvantage of higher PU levels is said to be an adverse effect on flavor.
 (A second potential disadvantage is in heating the cider to a temperature that is so high that the bottles explode from the pressure of the hot carbon dioxide.)
-My wife and I tried two samples of the same hard cider, one bottle of which was pasteurized at a peak temperature of 158°F (70°C) with much more than 100 PUs, and the other left unpasteurized.
+A few years ago, my wife and I tried two samples of the same hard cider (made with a syrup produced using the boiling method), one bottle of which was pasteurized at a peak temperature of 158°F (70°C) with much more than 100 PUs, and the other left unpasteurized.
 We could both detect a difference in the flavor, but neither of us had a preference one way or the other.
+Recently, we repeated this informal experiment with cider made with a syrup produced using the freezing method.
+The pasteurized cider had about 350 PUs.
+My wife was unable to detect any difference in flavor; I thought that I could tell a slight difference, but it was very subtle and I had no preference between the two bottles.
 Because the model of pasteurization relies on computing PUs using many uncertain conditions (thermometer placement when recording temperatures, the types of spoilage microbes in the cider, the amount of live yeast left in the cider, the z value and minimum temperature used in the model, thermometer accuracy, etc.), I aim for a peak temperature of about 158°F (70°C) and well more than 50 PUs when I pasteurize, using a z value of 6.94 and minimum temperature of 55°C, in order to have a margin of safety.
 If I were to not use potassium metabisulfite and potassium sorbate to kill the yeast, I'd probably follow the recommendation noted above, of 165°F (74°C) for 10 minutes, which yields more than 1000 PUs, because the amount of live yeast initially in the bottle will be relatively large.

 The basic idea of this batch pasteurization method is to gently warm the bottles to about 120°F (50°C) in order to minimize the thermal shock when putting them in hot water at 185°F (85°C).
 While the bottles are held in the hot water, their internal temperature increases while the hot-water temperature decreases.
 Ideally, the cider in the bottles will reach the pasteurization target temperature.
 Once that has been reached for a minute or two (depending on the target PUs), they are removed from the hot water and allowed to cool.
 The bottles still accumulate PUs as they cool down.